-In order to predict the transient heat conduction, the phonon gray model is used first, where the nonlinear phonon dispersion and polarization are not accounted, and the phonon BTE with different phonon R/N scattering $(\text{Kn}_R^{-1},\text{Kn}_N^{-1})$ is solved numerically.
-Although the gray model is simple, it is useful to figure out the essential effects of phonon N and R scattering rates on transient thermal conduction~\cite{nie2020thermal,shang_heat_2020,collins_non-diffusive_2013}.
+In this subsection, the frequency-independent phonon BTE is used to illustrate the transient heat conduction, since it is useful to pinpoint the essential effects of phonon N- and R-scattering on transient thermal conduction~\cite{shang_heat_2020,collins_non-diffusive_2013}.

-The results in phonon transport regimes are shown in~\cref{TTGBD}.
-It can be observed that in the diffusive regime, the temperature decays exponentially with time, as shown in~\cref{TTGBD}(a).
-However, in the ballistic regimes, the temperature no longer decays exponentially with time.
-There is a negative dimensionless temperature signal $T^* =(T-T_0)/ \Delta T <0$, which indicates that the transient temperature $T(x=0,t)$ changes from the crest to the trough with time and the phase of the temperature wave changes $\pi$.
-In other words, the heat wave could appear in the ballistic regime.
+Our analytical results in different phonon transport regimes are shown in~\cref{TTGBD}.
+In the diffusive regime, the temperature decays exponentially with time as per Eq.~\eqref{eq:diffusive}.
+However, this behavior is not observed in both the ballistic and hydrodynamic regimes.
+Instead, the dimensionless temperature could become negative, which indicates that the transient temperature at $x=0$ changes from the crest to the trough.
+That is, the heat wave appears in both the ballistic and hydrodynamic regimes.

-The underlying physical mechanisms of ballistic phonon transport are discussed as follows.
-In the ballistic limit, the phonons transport inside the system without scattering, i.e.,